Daniels Ontužāns

-Daniels Ontužāns (born 7 March 2000) is a Latvian professional footballer who plays as a midfielder for SC Freiburg II and the Latvia national team.
+Daniels Ontužāns (born 7 March 2000) is a Latvian professional footballer who plays as a midfielder for Regionalliga Südwest side FC Homburg and the Latvia national team.

 Club career

 Ontužāns began his youth career with JFC Skonto in Latvia, before joining the youth team of FC Augsburg after having moved to Germany.
 In 2010, he joined the youth academy of fellow Bavarian club Bayern Munich.
 Having moved into Bayern's under-19 team, in May 2018 he signed a new three-year contract lasting until 30 June 2021.
 Ontužāns made one appearance on the bench for Bayern's reserve team during the 2018–19 season.
 In June 2019, he was promoted to the Bayern's reserve team for the 2019–20 season in the 3.
 Liga.
 Ontužāns made his first appearance for the reserve team on 21 February 2021, during the 2020–21 season.

+On 14 July 2023, Ontužāns moved back to his home country.
+He signed a contract with FK RFS.

 International career

 Ontužāns previously trained with the under-15 and under-16 German youth selections.

 On 27 May 2019, Ontužāns received his first call-up to the Latvia national team for the UEFA Euro 2020 qualifying matches against Israel and Slovenia.
 He made his international debut on 10 June 2019, coming on as a substitute in the 78th minute for Deniss Rakels in the match against Slovenia, which finished as a 5–0 home loss.